About Prairie View Physiotherapy

 Being healthy & physically active has been a part of Sumita’s life since childhood.
 She continues to hold the 800 meter record in each age division at her boarding school in South India & was on the field hockey team that represented the district in a State tournament.
 Since moving to Canada, she was required to change her team sport to soccer.
 During her undergraduate degree, Sumita received several awards for league all-stars, tournament MVP & excellence in team leadership.

-Jannalee Edgar is one of the founding partners of Prairie View Physiotherapy.
+Jannalee Edgar is an independent practitioner and founder of Prairie View Physiotherapy.
 She grew up in a small farming community in rural Manitoba.
 She graduated from the University of Manitoba in 2013 with a Bachelor of Medical Rehabilitation- Physiotherapy.
 She received the Dr. Ron Bowie Award which recognized her contribution to the community.
 When she moved to Yorkton, she knew it was important to continue that philosophy.

 She currently volunteers her First Aid/Physiotherapy services to Yorkton Minor Football.
 She also can be found at Westland Arena working with the AAA Midget Hockey Team- Yorkton Rawtec Maulers.
 She has provided event coverage for provincial gymnastics and rugby as well.